anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 In Kubernetes, Persistent Volumes (PV) are used when data persistence is required.
 PVs are resources in a Kubernetes Cluster that are consumed by Persistent Volume Claims (PVCs) and have a lifecycle that is independent of any Pod that uses the PV.
 A Pod will use a PVC as the volume in the Pod spec; a PVC is a request for persistent storage (a PV) by a Pod.
 By default, PVs and PVCs are manually created and deleted.

 Kubernetes also provides an object called Storage Class, which is created by cluster administrators and maps to storage attributes such as quality-of-service, encryption, data resilience, etc. Storage Classes also enable the dynamic provisioning of Persistent Volumes (as opposed to the default manual creation).
 This can be beneficial for organisations where the administration of storage is performed separately from the administration of Kubernetes-based workloads.

+There are no restrictions or constraints that Kubernetes places on the storage that can be consumed by a workload, in terms of the requirements that are defined in RM sections [5.2.2](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter05.md#522-virtual-storage) (software) and [5.4.2](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter05.md#542-storage-configurations) (hardware).
+The only point of difference is that Kubernetes does not have a native object storage offering, and this RA is not looking to address this capability directly.

 <a name="3.2.4"></a>
 ### 3.2.4 Kubernetes Application package manager